hideyukiinada/benchmark/README.md

 &nbsp;
 Hide Inada
 ## Motivation
-When I first started playing with machine learning,  I didn't have a machine with the GPU that can accelerate training.
+When I first started playing with machine learning,  I didn't have a machine with a GPU that can accelerate training.
-However, as I got more serious, I noticed that it was taking too long to train on my Mac mini and bought a Nvidia GeForce GTX 1050 Ti for my Linux desktop.
+However, as I got more serious about AI, I noticed that it was taking too long to train on my Mac mini.
+I bought a Nvidia GeForce GTX 1050 Ti for my Linux desktop to speed up my experiment.
 As I got even more serious, I upgraded the GPU to GeForce GTX 1080.
-Ever since then, when I write ML code on my Mac mini, I almost always run on my Linux desktop.
-I really haven't measured how much faster training on a GPU as opposed to a CPU as I already know that it's just too slow to run my job on CPU.
+Ever since then, when I write ML code on my Mac mini, I almost always run my experiment on my Linux desktop.
+I really haven't measured how much faster training on a GPU is as opposed to a CPU.
+That's because I already know that it's just too slow to run my job on CPU.
 However, I realized that it would be nice if I can say how much faster in a concrete term instead of saying "Much faster."
 So I decided to run a benchmark test using [a modified version of my CIFAR-10 script](https://github.com/hideyukiinada/cifar10/blob/master/project/keras_25).

 # Results
 I ran the script 3 times on each machine and documented the result in tables at the end of this article.
 For each script execution, a function to train the model is called 4 times.
-For each call, the time to complete the call was logged.
-So overall time was measured 12 times.
+For each call, time to complete the call was logged.
+So overall elapsed time was measured 12 times.

-In terms of wall-clock time, for each script run, the third and fourth calls to train the model seem to provide stabilized number.
+In terms of wall-clock time, for each script run, the third and fourth calls to train the model seem to provide consistent numbers.
 Namely, for Mac, results in seconds are:
 28.086050, 28.610886, 28.562303, 28.036568, 28.602799, 28.396387 with the mean 28.382499.